 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 If you communicate with us using the internet, we may occasionally email you about our services and products.
-When you first give us Personal Data through the Website, we will give you the opportunity to say whether you would prefer us not to contact you by email.
+When you first give us personal informtion through the website, we will give you the opportunity to say whether you would prefer us not to contact you by email.
 You can also always send us an email (at the address set out below) at any time if you change your mind.

 Please remember that communications over the internet, such as emails and webmails (messages sent through a website), are not secure unless they have been encrypted.
-Your communications may go through a number of countries before they are delivered - this is the nature of the internet.
-We cannot accept responsibility for any unauthorised access or loss of Personal Data that is beyond our control.
+We cannot accept responsibility for any unauthorised access or loss of personal information that is beyond our control.

 These cookies cannot be used to identify you personally and are used to improve services for you, for example through: